KumarArunav/FaceSwap/README.md

 # FaceSwap
-A FaceSwap api using  Insight Face Packafe
+A FaceSwap api using  Insight Face Package